 “Hey, I read about a lawyer who used GenAI to write her court documents.
 Can you imagine what the judge said to her?
 Let’s go online and check it out.”

 Parent tip: Talk early and often about AI.
 I cannot stress this enough when it comes to digital safety and kids: Have open, regular conversations with your children about their online activities.
 And start early.
 If your child can understand you, then you can have a connected conversation.
-Speak with your children about when they see GenAI online or anywhere else, and it will help you stay actively involved in their digital lives.
+Speak with your children about when they encounter GenAI online or anywhere else, and it will help you stay actively involved in their digital lives.

 What types of activities can you do in your home to teach digital literacy about GenAI and AI for kids?

-Introduction to GenAI—Ask ChatGPT different questions as a family.
+Introduction to GenAI: Ask ChatGPT different questions as a family.
 Start with “What is ChatGPT?” and “Where do you get your answers?”

-Prompt play—Ask GenAI tools to create a picture of a CEO, a lawyer, or a doctor.
+Prompt play: Ask GenAI tools to create a picture of a CEO, a lawyer or a doctor.
 What do you see?
 Talk with your children about how GenAI answers to questions can be misleading or outright wrong.

-Responsible use of AI in education—Talk together about when it’s okay to use AI for homework, especially for older children.
-AI is great for writing essay outlines, using it to ask a question about something you’re really stuck on.
+Responsible use of AI in education: Talk together about when it’s okay to use AI for homework, especially for older children.
+GenAI is great for writing essay outlines or for answering questions about something you’re really stuck on.

-AI everyday—Point out when AI shows up in our daily activities, such as predictive speech in email or text.
+AI every day: Point out when AI shows up in our daily activities, such as predictive speech in email or text.

-Final takeaway: AI for kids is a tool that’s worth understanding
+Final takeaway: AI for kids is a tool that’s worth understanding.

 Dr. Elizabeth Milovidov is a digital parenting author, lawyer, mom and host of The Digital Parenting Community.